1969 The year Steeleye formed.

 27th Hull Uni; The Wren, Pace Egging Song, Jigs, Saucy Sailor, We Poor Labouring Men, False Knight On The Road, Sweep Chimney Sweep, Dancing At Whitsun (Pete & Tim), Jigs, Maddy's Poem 'Hydranger', Rab Noake's song, Female Drummer, Encore: Uncle Tom Cobbley

 The exact dates are not clear but it seems that Ashley Hutchings announced he is leaving the Band internally before or during the October Tour.
 Maddy and Tim said it was because he didn't want to continue with the play 'Corunna' (A tour had been lined up for the Autumn) and because he didn't want to fly to America.
 Carthy says it was because Ashley thought the music was to 'Irish'.
 Ashley himself has indicated since that he just felt he had finished what he set out to achieve and the band had run its course.
 His announcement was almost certainly in November, probably just before 27th (RM Article).
-Rick Kemp was asked to replace Ashley by Sandy Robertson and agrees assuming that he would get the chance to play with Martin Carthy.
+Rick Kemp was asked to replace Ashley by Sandy Robertson, who knew Rick well, and agrees assuming that he would get the chance to play with Martin Carthy.
 It is believed that this this line up did one experimental gig, which could possibly be the 4th of December show below.

 Subsequently however Martin Carthy also announces he is leaving, (5th Dec announced in NME that he is leaving at end of the year).
 Carthy made it clear it was amicable and suggested it was because for him the 'balance' of the band was not right after Hutchings left.
 Subsequently it was confirmed that it was mainly because he did not want a Bass player to replace Ashley, but rather wanted a Multi Instrumentalist to explore different sounds.
 Peter Knight then suggests Bob Johnson as a replacement for Martin, with whom he worked with as a duo.
 The public announcements of Carthy leaving and Rick and Bob joining were made at the same time.
 Not 100% if Rick then did some further dates in December after the 'experimental' one with Carthy, but a review in Birmingham Daily post suggests he did, although articles when Carthy left suggested Rick and Bob would join after rehearsals in January.
 It was also announced that Maddy and Tim would stop taking Folk Club bookings as a due to take a rest from being a duo a nd to focus on the new line up and not get stale.